Chrome orange: Pigment synthesis

-In an catalog published c.
+In a catalog published c.
 1835, Winsor and Newton paint company identify ten synthetic pathways for producing chrome orange, also called deep yellow.
 Chrome orange is made of PbCrO4 mixed with basic lead chromate (Pb2CrO5).
-It has been described as a “yellowish red or sometimes a beautiful deep red” in alkaline conditions.
+It has been described as a "yellowish red or sometimes a beautiful deep red" in alkaline conditions.
 A deep yellow can be created using PbCrO4 and lead sulfate.
 There are ten synthetic methods for preparing deep chrome yellow (that made with Pb2CrO5), which require a chromate source, a basic lead source, additives, and a sulfate source.
 CrO42- + H2SO4+Pb(Ac)2 • 2Pb(OH)2 → PbCrO4+Pb2CrO5 at a pH of approximately seven is the synthesis.

-Controlling the pH was Winsor and Newton’s method for creating pigments from the pale yellow to the deep chrome orange.
+Controlling the pH was Winsor and Newton's method for creating pigments from the pale yellow to the deep chrome orange.
 The resulting product has a high stability to light, which is always coveted by artists and collectors.

 History

 The natural mineral crocoite was discovered in 1797 by Louis Vauquelin and chrome orange was synthesized as a pigment for the first time in 1809.
-Pb2CrO5 is found in mineral form as phoenicochroite, which is a monoclinic, red, translucent mineral found in various places across the world, including Russia, the USA, and Chile.
+Pb2CrO5 is found in mineral form as phoenicochroite, which is a monoclinic, red, translucent mineral found in various places across the world, including Russia, the US, and Chile.

 Use as a pigment

 Chrome orange can range in color from light to deep orange and is no longer in production as a pigment.
 It has also been known as Derby red, Persian red, and Victoria red.
 It was first recorded as a pigment in 1809 and was perfect for some impressionist painters in the nineteenth century.
-The yellow-orange pigment of the boat in Renoir’s 1879 painting, The Seine at Asnières (The Skiff) at the National Gallery, London.
+The yellow-orange pigment of the boat in Renoir's 1879 painting, The Seine at Asnières (The Skiff) at the National Gallery, London.
 Chrome orange was used extensively in Frederic Leighton's Flaming June (1895; Museo de Arte de Ponce).